Government of Spain: Location

-The prime minister office as well as the official headquarters of the Government are located in the Palace of Moncloa, in outside Madrid.
+The Office of the Prime Minister as well as the official headquarters of the Government are located in the Palace of Moncloa, outside Madrid.
 The Council of Ministers meetings also take place here.
-In this palace is also the office of the deputy prime minister, the headquarters of the Ministry of the Presidency and the office of the Government's Spokesperson.
-Most of the government departments are located in the center of the city of Madrid, having each of them its own buildings.
-One of the most famous place where some ministries are located is the gubernatorial complex of New Ministries.
+In this palace is also the office of the deputy prime minister, the headquarters of the Ministry of the Presidency and the office of the government spokesperson.
+Most government departments are located in the centre of the city of Madrid, each with its own buildings.
+Many ministries are located in the gubernatorial complex of New Ministries.

 Advisory bodies

 The Spanish Government has two main advisory bodies: